theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 #### Features

 Self-proclaimed features of Django web framework according to their website.
+These features however depends on your overall developing prowess.
+The overall performance  depends, in most cases, in how you know and use your python.

 #####  Fast

-Django helps you transform your concepts and designs from paper to code to production.
+Django helps you transform your concepts and designs from paper to code to production in a very short space of time.

 ##### **Secure**